NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 * It's as powerful as adding existing extension as a property of LockFileItem.

 Cons:
+* It's not an open ended solution as the proposed solution.
 * NuGet caches all LockFileItem across projects.
-Since NuGet performs the asset selection for individual package for each framework and runtime combination, for large solutions, the number of assets selection calls is high.
-As such, the memory allocations could be largely affected if adding multiple LockFileItems.
-(Refer to [comments](https://github.com/NuGet/NuGet.Client/pull/3934#issuecomment-875837433) for more details)
+Since NuGet performs the asset selection for individual package for each framework and runtime combination, for large solutions, the memory allocations for the cache can go large.
+So NuGet would like to add as less things as possible into the targets section.

 ## References
 * [dotnet/sdk/1458](https://github.com/dotnet/sdk/issues/1458)